tresabhi/blitzkit/docs/guide/bkon.md

 ## Writing

 It's pretty obvious how to write.
-Remember that a `FastString` should only be applied to the string table if the string is greater than 4 characters and shows up more than once in the body.
+Remember that a `FastString` should only be applied to the string table if the string shows up more than once in the body.
 Otherwise, there's no point and `String` should be used.